 Where does the grant money come from?

 Grant money comes from our donors: people of relatively modest means to those with large financial resources.
-When donors establish a fund or donate to an existing fund, the Foundation prudently invests the donated dollars; a percent of those earnings provide the grant dollars awarded to local non-profits.
+When donors establish a fund or donate to an existing fund, The Foundation prudently invests the donated dollars; a percent of those earnings provide the grant dollars awarded to local non-profits.

 What do you fund?

-We award grants to a variety of charitable organizations developing solutions to improve health and human services, civic and community betterment, reform and innovations in schools, and advancement of arts and literature in our community.
+The Foundation awards grants to a variety of charitable organizations developing solutions to improve health and human services, civic and community betterment, reform and innovations in schools, and advancement of arts and literature in our community.
 We believe in an improved quality of life for everyone.